Barca vs. Madrid threatened by political protest - WHIZ News

 Benzema will be the No. 1 threat for Madrid.

-The French striker leads Madrid with 16 goals in all competitions this season and leads the Spanish league along with Messi with 12 strikes.
+The French striker leads Madrid with 16 goals in all competitions and leads the Spanish league along with Messi with 12 strikes.

 Who will accompany Benzema in Madrid’s frontline is more of a mystery.